gilbertohasnofb/auxjad/docs/index.rst

 ``auxjad`` is a library of auxiliary functions and classes for Abjad 3.1.
 All classes and functions have a __doc__ attribute with usage instructions.

 Documentation is available at https://gilbertohasnofb.github.io/auxjad-docs/.
-A pdf version of the documentation is also available in the ``/docs`` directory of the repository.

 Bugs can be reported through the project's `Issue Tracker`_.